stale-reactjs-org-translations/gu.reactjs.org/content/docs/reference-react.md

 )
 ```

 Clone and return a new React element using `element` as the starting point.
 The resulting element will have the original element's props with the new props merged in shallowly.
-New children will replace existing children. `key` and `ref` from the original element will be preserved.
+New ચિલ્ડ્રન will replace existing ચિલ્ડ્રન. `key` and `ref` from the original element will be preserved.

 `React.cloneElement()` is almost equivalent to: